Ontario Accident Benefits Lawyers

 - And possibly more

-Automobile insurance policyholders who have sustained permanent, catastrophic injuries could be entitled to additional accident benefits.
+Car accident survivors who have sustained catastrophic injuries could be entitled to additional accident benefits.
 In accordance with the Ontario SABS, catastrophically injured survivors of motor vehicle collisions may be entitled to:

-- Up to $100 per week for housekeeping services and home maintenance
+- Up to $100 per week in perpetuity for housekeeping services and home maintenance

-- Income replacement payments of 70% of a policyholder’s regular earnings (up to a maximum of $400 per week)
+- Income replacement payments of 70% of gross weekly earnings (up to a maximum of $400 per week)

 - And possibly more